iandow/call-for-service/docs/src/data.md

     ./cfs/manage.py load_call_csv <name of your CSV file> --agency <code of your agency, ex.
 CPD>

+## Loading sample data

+A sample dataset containing calls for service in 2017 to the New Orleans Police Department has been downloaded from [https://data.nola.gov/Public-Safety-and-Preparedness/Calls-for-Service-2017/bqmt-f3jk/](https://data.nola.gov/Public-Safety-and-Preparedness/Calls-for-Service-2017/bqmt-f3jk/) and saved in cfs/sample_data/.
+The original download file is saved as `Calls_for_Service_2017.csv.orig1.
+A copy of that dataset has been modified to comply with the expected format described above, and saved as `Calls_for_Service_2017.csv`.
+To load that dataset, run the following commands:

+    `/vagrant/cfs/manage.py load_call_csv /vagrant/cfs/sample_data/Calls_for_Service_2017.csv`

+If that command completes successfully, you should see several thousand new records in the call table in the cfs postgres database.
+Here's a sample command to check that table size:

+    `/Applications/Postgres.app/Contents/Versions/9.6/bin'/psql -p5432 -d cfs -c "SELECT count(*) from call;"`

 # Loading data - Officer Allocation